-A few years ago I was working for one of the major wine brands and analysing the Japanese market which, as always, was proving fascinatingly difficult to understand.
+A few years ago I was working for one of the major wine brands and analyzing the Japanese market which, as always, was proving fascinatingly difficult to understand.
 The more I looked at the data, the more unlikely the story became: throughout the 90s, a time of unprecedented economic woe in Japan, the consumption of high-end wines increased dramatically.

 My French boss was greatly amused with my confusion and eventually took me aside.
 ‘Listen Mark,’ he said.
 ‘Let me explain.
 If you are on a plane, and the plane is about to crash, you don’t drink piss.’